 There was litter on this trail: broken glass and bits of balloons.
 Trash bins are easily accessible near the parking lots and picnic shelters.

-There is no foliage encroaching on the trail long pants were not a necessity.
+There is no foliage encroaching on the trail so long pants were not a necessity.

 Mosquitos were present but respected the long pants, hat, and bug spray.